xjsong99/NonZeroSum_Driving/README.md

 The source code is provided in "code" folder.

 ## 3. Simulation video
-A simulation video of 4 vehicles using self-play training.
+The simulation video of 4 vehicles crossing a intersection using self-play training.

 <img src="Exp3_selfplay.gif" width = "60%" height = "60%"/>